anthebol/dataiku-technical-assessment-submissiom_Anthony_Bolton/README.md

 In addition, the application is designed to ensure consistent user experience on both mobile and web platforms.

 ### Video Demonstration ###
-To access a demonstration video of this application, navigate to the following google drive link: https://drive.google.com/file/d/15dlA8gHc-z0paoAz4BhMVtS9FCya1eHB/view
+To access a video demonstrating all the features of this application and showing it passing all the given test cases, please follow the Google Drive link provided below: https://drive.google.com/file/d/15dlA8gHc-z0paoAz4BhMVtS9FCya1eHB/view

 ### Screenshot Demonstration ###